 girl’s nursery before

-girl’s nursery (in progress)
+girl’s nursery (after)

 the reading room (finished – no before pics, sorry!)